aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.1 Supervised Machine Learning: Regression and Classification/Week 3/readme.md

    - **Categories with Order:** Used when there are three or more categories with a natural order to them.
    - **Example:** Classifying survey responses as "Poor", "Average", or "Excellent".

+### How Logistic Regression Makes Decisions

+- **The Model:** Logistic regression establishes a relationship between our features (independent variables) and the target category we're interested in (dependent variable).
+- **Threshold:** We set a threshold value (often 0.5).
+If the predicted probability from the sigmoid function is above this threshold, the sample is classified as belonging to one class; below the threshold, it goes into the other class.